 The overview tab offers quick access to your balance and most recent transactions, as well as the PrivateSend feature and options for coin mixing.

 The left part of the main area is divided into two areas.
-The upper area shows your balances:
+The upper area shows your balances, which may be divided into Spendable and Watch-only balances if you have loaded watch addresses:

 The lower area shows the status of PrivateSend and allows you to mix your funds using the Dash Masternode Network.